atrunz/creative-cli-project/README.md

 ---

-# Theme: Everyday Systems
+# Theme: EveryDay Appliication

-Your project must represent a **system people use in real life**.
+Your project must represent a **system people use in real life**

-Examples include:

-* Gym workout tracker
-* Budget manager
-* Habit tracker
-* Restaurant order system
-* Library checkout system
-* Task manager
-* Appointment scheduler
-* Event planner
-* Inventory manager
-* Student grade tracker

-These are only examples.

 You are encouraged to **get creative and build something interesting.**